Director and Senior Leadership

 Chaired by Center Director Andersen, the executive committee includes the center associate director and each of the resource core directors and associate directors.
 The executive committee meets quarterly to review core activities and discuss the overall operations of the center.
 Ad hoc meetings of the executive committee are also convened on an as-needed basis.
 With input from the executive committees, the director and associate director work to fulfill the goals of the center and exert leadership in skin biology at UC Irvine to promote increased resources and faculty recruitment in skin biology and disease.

-The Advisory Committee provides scientific and administrative input and guidance to the Center’s leadership.
-The Advisory Committee will assist the Director, Associate Director, and Resource Core Directors to regularly evaluate and optimize strategies to meet the scientific needs of the research community, and to reach the Center’s goals (Fig. 2).
+The Advisory Committee provides scientific and administrative oversight and guidance to the Center’s leadership.
+It will assist the Director, Associate Directors, and Resource Core Directors to regularly evaluate progress and optimize strategies to reach the Center’s goals.
 The Advisory Committee members are:

-• Cheng-Ming Chuong, Professor of Pathology, University of Southern California.
-Dr. Chuong is part of the Center’s skin biology research community.
-He is an extremely accomplished skin biologist and also a Center member located outside UC Irvine.
-He, therefore, will bring an important perspective to the Advisory Committee in ensuring that all Core services will be user- friendly for outside members.
-Also, because of Dr. Chuong’s history of innovative research his input will be important for ensuring that the Center evolves with changing needs and opportunities from advances in skin biology.
+• Cheng-Ming Chuong, Professor of Pathology, University of Southern California, will continue to serve on the Advisory Committee.
+Dr. Chuong is an accomplished skin biologist with a history of innovative research and a member of the Center skin biology community.
+He brings an important perspective to the Advisory Committee, ensuring that Core services are user-friendly for outside members and that the Center evolves with the changing needs and opportunities in the skin field.

-• Christopher Zachary, Professor and Chair of Dermatology.
-Dr. Zachary will provide important perspective to the Advisory Committee that helps facilitate coordination between the Center and the Department of Dermatology.
-Dr. Zachary will serve on the Advisory Committee to ensure that the research focus of the Department and the Center align, facilitating the recruitment of additional skin biologists and clinician-scientists that will further enhance skin research and infrastructure at UC Irvine.
+• Kristen Kelly, Professor and Chair of Dermatology.
+Dr. Kelly will continue to provide an important perspective to the Advisory Committee, helping ensure that the research focus of the Department and the Center align.
+She will facilitate the recruitment of additional skin biologists and clinician-scientists who will further enhance skin research and infrastructure at UC Irvine.
+Dr. Andersen and Kelly will continue to have monthly meetings as they have done in the first cycle.